What to do in the Garden in January

 One of the main problems growing seedlings at this time of year is not just the cold, but also low light levels.
 This can cause seedlings to be spindly and leggy.
 Often, light is from one side only, and the seedlings become leggy, growing towards the single source of light.
 Check out what to do about leggy seedlings.

 January is time to buy seed potatoes, and later in the month start chitting the first earlies.
-This is particularly the case if you garden in a sheltered or milder area of the country, which enables you to plant earlier in the year.
+This is particularly the case if you garden in a sheltered or milder area of the country.
 If your garden is cold, wet or exposed, you may wish to move your gardening calendar forward a few weeks.
 The best way to start chitting potatoes is to place the potatoes on paper or in egg boxes in a cool place and leave for the shoots to appear.
 Keep the potatoes in a cool place out of direct sunlight, too much warmth will make leggy shoots.

 Chitting takes about 6 weeks, by which time the shoots should be around 2.5 cms long.
 Take care when handling and planting not to damage the shoots.